-- Release their constituents into food at levels harmful to human health Change food composition, taste and odour in an unacceptable way - Change rood composition, caste and odour in an una - Moreover, the framework provides: - for special rules on active and intelligent materials (they are by their design not inert) - · powers to enact additional EU measures for specific materials (e.g. for plastics) - the procedure to perform safety assessments of substances used to manufacture FCMs involving the European Food Safety Authority - rules on labelling including an indication for use (e.g. as a coffee machine, a wine bottle, or a soup spoon) or by reproducing the appropriate symbol.
-For more information, please refer to the following document on Symbols for labelling food contact materials. - · for compliance documentation and traceability
+- Release their constituents into food at levels harmful to human health · Change food composition, taste and odour in an unacceptable way - Moreover, the framework provides: - · for special rules on active and intelligent materials (they are by their design not inert) - · powers to enact additional EU measures for specific materials (e.g. for plastics) - · the procedure to perform safety assessments of substances used to manufacture FCMs involving the European Food Safety Authority - · rules on labelling including an indication for use (e.g. as a coffee machine, a wine bottle, or a soup spoon) or by reproducing the appropriate symbol.
+For more information, please refer to the following document on Symbols for labelling food contact materials. - for compliance documentation and traceability